chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 Configure a Data Collector token in Chef Automate
 -------------------------------------------------

-All messages sent to Chef Automate are performed over HTTP and are authenticated with a pre-shared key called a "token."
-Every Chef Automate installation configures a default token by default, but we strongly recommend that you create your own.
+All messages sent to Chef Automate are performed over HTTP and are authenticated with a pre-shared key called a ``token.`` Every Chef Automate installation configures a default token by default, but we strongly recommend that you create your own.

 To set your own token, add the following to your ``/etc/delivery/delivery.rb`` file: